 Evaluation methods and criteria

-- Participation - Students will be strongly expected to contribute to in-class discussions.
+Students will be expected to contribute to in-class discussions.

-- Completion policy - To complete the course, a student must comply with the attendance and participation requirements and write a screenplay adapted from source material from the expectation that the screenplay will be filmed, produced, and screened.
-Screenplay duration no less than 15 minutes to a maximum of 40 minutes.
+To complete the course, a student must comply with the attendance and participation requirements and write a screenplay adapted from source material with the expectation that the screenplay will be filmed, produced and screened by the end of the following semester.
+Screenplay duration no less than 25 minutes to a maximum of 40 minutes.